-The EBI (European Bioinformatics Institute) provides a number of 2Can tutorials for their bioinformatics tools.
+The EBI (European Bioinformatics Institute) provides online training.
 This is as good way to find out about which nucleotide and protein analyses are available and how they work.
 In these EBI tutorials you will be guided through a series of exercises using sample fragments of sequence.
 To gain more information about these sequences, you will use a variety of tools that are available at the EBI to compare the sequences to databases and analyse them.

 Also at the NCBI it is worth considering the Coffee Break archive, that provides a series of reports which are usually based on a real biomedical discovery reported in the published peer-reviewed literature.
 The result is an interactive tutorial using NCBI tools that tells a biological story.
-The archive has not been updated recently but is still invaluable in illustrating how things are done using the various tools and resources.
 At various points in each report the reader can see the evidence and find further related information using predefined searches; like PubMed searches of MEDLINE, and BLAST searches of GenBank.

 There are many bioinformatics tools and services available from Cambridge at the School of Biological sciences bioinformatics website.
 Of special note are the run locally at the university, which range from the use of individual programs and services to learning how to write computer programs for biology.

 If you need to draw up the structures of a protein or any homologues whose structures have been solved, a good place to start is at the Protein Data Bank website.
 There is an online tutorial and various training materials on how to use the PDB.
 Also of interest are narrated screencasts that illustrate the RCSB PDB website,